Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Is Nebraska tax-friendly for retirees?

-Nebraska is among the least tax-friendly states for retirees in the country.
-Unlike most other states, it does not exempt Social Security benefits from taxation.
-Nor does it provide any exemption or deduction for other types of retirement income, with the exception of military retirement income.
+Nebraska completely exempts Social Security benefits from taxation.
+It does not provide any exemption or deduction for other types of retirement income, with the exception of military retirement income.
 On top of that, the state has high property tax rates and an inheritance tax.
 Sales tax rates in Nebraska are close to average.

 Is Social Security taxable in Nebraska?